Every Thought is a Decision

 - Appearance and body language – Eye contact, handshakes, and hand placement, leaning into conversation all play key roles in nonverbal communication.
 That said, with so many introductions and meetings made virtually through web conferencing and the phone, other factors, including tone of voice, choice of words, pauses, pace, and volume of your words, and more vital than ever.
 If I talk long and then hesitate or have hesitations, the person wonders if you are afraid of what you will say or not confident.

 You may be saying to yourself, “these are great insights, but how do I actually change my own behavior and make it stick?”
 Here is the key, it takes 28 days to form a new habit and you have to work it.
 Here is an approach that will help you make a change:

 - Measure your success over the past week.
 Mentally review each first impression and assess what you did.
 Focus on the positive first impressions and let this give you enthusiasm for the next week.

 - Recognize the downside of last week and make corrective behaviors for the next week.

-- Seed list – sit down and write list of the all the things you don’t like about yourself and transfer those words into a seed list.
+- Seed list – sit down and write a list of things you don’t like about yourself and transfer those words into a seed list.
 From weeds to seeds in the garden of your mind.
-Every day read the seed list, as those seeds become a part of you, you take them off the list.
+Every day read the seed list; as those seeds become a part of you, you take them off the list.

-Our program entitled, ”How To Relate To Anyone”, goes into great detail on how to understand any person you are working with and building a productive communication and working relationship.
-Check out our first free lesson to see if it can assist you in building a high success rate with anyone you meet or work.
+Our program entitled ”How To Relate To Anyone” goes into great detail on how to understand any person you are working with and building a productive communication and working relationship.
+Check out our first free lesson to see if it can assist you in building a high success rate with anyone you meet or work with.